EmreDzc/EmreDzc/README.md

 ### Hi there 👋, Emre Duzcu
 #### Computer Engineering Student
 I am a Computer engineer student in Turkey.
-I like to do the project.
+I like to do the projects.
 I am a person who knows languages such as Java, C, SQL and I like to do the project in Java.

 Skills: JAVA / C / SQL